 Tosi and Warmke point out in their book that adults will use abusive behaviour in the name of morality, including threats or inciting suicide.
 But they would never accept their own child doing the same thing to another child.

 Is what you are about to say or do in the name of righteous anger something you would be happy your own child said to another?

 Righteous indignation and ignorance is a bad combination, yet a common one.

 If we are riding our indignation and come up against an argument we don’t have the answers for, we can move into rage.
 Which, again, never leads to useful consequences.

 Don’t assume you know things.
 Or assume what others are saying on social media or the pastor at your local church says is correct.
 Do your own research and form your own opinions.

 Feel angry all the time about everything?
 We connect you with anger management therapy in central London locations.
 Or use our booking platform to find a UK-wide registered therapist or online therapy you can access from anywhere.

 Have a question or comment about “what is righteous indignation”?
 Use the comment box below.
 All comments moderated to protect our readers.

-Andrea Blundell is an ex-screenwriter turned psychology and personal development writer.
+Andrea M. Darcy is a psychology writer of thousands of articles.
 She has training in coaching and person-centred therapy.
-Find her on Twitter.
+Find her on Twitter and @am_darcy.